Update 01/28/19: I still use this exact same scale in my kitchen today. It’s surprisingly durable and accurate.

 - Operates on 2 AAA batteries (included)

 Overall, the compact kitchen scale delivers solid results.
-I compared it side by side with my other scale and found that I preferred the Precision Pro in comparison.
+I compared it side by side with my other scale and I preferred the Precision Pro in comparison.

 The Precision Pro is light and I immediately questioned its capability.
 However, I soon realized that its lightweight construction didn’t impede its ability to accurately weigh a variety of foods.
 I used a range of items weighing a few grams to more than 8 pounds.
 I re-weighed everything a second time and found the measurements remained the same.